 - Decrease overachievement: When people neglect their health to pursue perfection in work, school, and other areas of life, overachievement becomes a threat to physical and emotional well-being.
 Try to recognize the value of effort vs. outcome, and reward success along the way.

-- Practice mindfulness: Mindfulness involves focusing on the present moment without imposing outside judgements.
-When we focus on the present moment rather than some potential future, we are able to reduce anxiety.
+- Practice mindfulness: Mindfulness involves focusing on the present moment without imposing outside judgments.
+When we focus on the present moment rather than some potential future, we can reduce anxiety.

 - Practice letting go: Through exposure to situations that are less than perfect, a person can learn to tolerate the distress associated with imperfection and the thoughts that accompany these situations.

-- Learn to evaluate and challenge your critical thinking: People who struggle with perfectionism tend to listen to the in their head more than the average person.
+- Learn to evaluate and challenge your critical thinking: People who struggle with perfectionism tend to listen to the negative thoughts in their heads more than the average person.
 These thoughts need to be identified and challenged.

 - Practice self-care: Neglecting one’s physical and emotional needs will increase stress and inhibit their ability to be successful.